XiangZhang1997/SAM2T/README.md

-# SAM2T
+# SAM2T Project
 ![](https://img.shields.io/badge/license-MIT-blue)
 The official implementation of SAM2T
-# SAM2T Project

 ## Overview
 SAM2T is a project for vessel segmentation using deep learning techniques.
-This repository contains scripts for training, testing, and evaluating models on the DRIVE dataset.
+This repository contains scripts for training, testing, and evaluating models on the retinal datasets.

 ## Scripts